 Contribution model

-Funding type: Fee-linked revenue source
+Funding type: Fee-linked distribution source

 Contribution type